WebClub-NITK/GDG-NITK-Recruitments-2024/RECRUITMENT_TASKS_2024.md

 2. Provide analytics on the user's typing:
    - Speed and accuracy stats
    - A graph showing how typing speed changes over time during the test
-3. Create a daily leaderboard and an all-time leaderboard to track the top typers.
+3. Create a daily leaderboard and an all-time leaderboard to display the top typers.
+4. See that frontend provides a good user experience, including real-time updating of letters typed , correct marking of letters and good looking UI.
-4. **Bonus:** Show how a user's typing speed improves over time.
+5. **Bonus:** Show how a user's typing speed improves over time.
-5. **Bonus:** Add a multiplayer mode where users can race with 5 random people online.
+6. **Bonus:** Add a multiplayer mode where users can race with 5 random people online.

 ### Useful resources: